KefauverSam2023/KefauverSam2023.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Geography and Environmental Studies, University of Maryland-Baltimore County, 2023 (expected)
+* B.A. in Geography and Environmental Studies, University of Maryland-Baltimore County, 2023

 Work experience
 ======